Meeting Room Policy

 - Non-library sponsored meetings may only be scheduled one month before the proposed meeting date.
 For groups who meet on a continuous schedule, these groups will be allowed to schedule up to six months at a time.
 The library will try to notify the contact person for the concerned group in advance if any changes in room scheduling are necessary.

-- The meeting rooms may be used only during the hours the library is open.
-Exceptions for educational, civic, and cultural programs may be made at the discretion of the head librarians.
-When said exceptions are made, a minimum of ten people is required to warrant the expense of operating the facility.
+- The meeting rooms may be used only during the hours the library is open and should conclude at least 15 minutes prior to closing.
+Exceptions may be made at the discretion of the location’s manager.
+When exceptions are made, a minimum of ten people is required to warrant the expense of operating the facility.

 - No fees, dues, or donations may be charged or solicited by the user for any program or exhibit.
-All programs and exhibits shall be free.
+Solicitation for later sales and client contact is not allowed.